MoonsideGames/MoonWorksGraphicsTests/README.md

 **Cube**

 Renders a cubemap skybox and a spinning cube.
-Tests depth texture, cube texture, and 32-bit index buffers.
+Tests depth textures, sampling from depth textures, depth-only render passes, cube textures, and 32-bit index buffers.